 Even though these are adult leagues, NO ALCOHOL is allowed on the fields.
 This means no alcoholic beverages whatsoever at games or any after game activities at the fields.
 If we lose our fields, the league is over.

-Games start at 6:45 pm.
+Games start at 6:45 pm (or 6:30 pm for August games).
 You’re encouraged to show up early (usually around 6:15) to find the right field, change, warm up, do a few drills, and prepare for the game.

 Games are played to 15, win by 2 up to 17, or until hard cap time is reached.
 Captains must agree to a hard time cap prior to game start (e.g., 8:45 pm on account of darkness).
 Once hard time cap is reached, finish the point in progress.
 The team with a greater score